-Someone who says they need money, just wants a fix to a symptom, instead of working on the cause of the problem.
-If I asked, “What is missing from your life?” and they said, “Money, that’s all I need!
+Someone who says they need money just wants a fix to a symptom instead of working on the cause of the problem.
+If you asked, “What is missing from your life?” and they replied, “Money, that’s all I need!
 I never have enough money.”
-I would follow it up with, “Why do you think that is?” trying to get them to look for the actual causes instead of just thinking about the symptoms.
+You might want to follow it up with, “Why do you think that is?” trying to get them to look for the actual causes instead of just thinking about the symptoms.

 - Finally, ask “What is one thing you can change about your life now that will prevent this from happening again in the future?”